patbolan/t2mapdemo/DEVLOG.md

 Completed compare methods.
 I was planning on swapping in more examples, but for now, this is just a visualization So put that off
 Complete the invivo page.
+Got the fundamentals working.
+Now format and copy

 ** Running the server**